 - Decision trees.
-Information is inferred by applying a hand-crafted series of decision rules to text spans. - Lexicon matching.
-Information is inferred by matching terms from a given lexicon with text spans. - Finite-state transducers.
-Information is inferred by rewriting input text spans into output text spans.
+Application of a hand-crafted series of decision rules to input text spans, to infer information from them. - Lexicon matching.
+Matching of terms from a given lexicon with input text spans, to find information in them. - Finite-state transducers.
+Matching of string patterns with input text spans, to rewrite the spans into output text spans.